Advanced Dry Eye Treatments

 Some people with dry eye also experience a “foreign body sensation” – the feeling that something is in the eye.
 And oddly, sometimes dry eye syndrome can cause watery eyes, because the excessive dryness can overstimulate production of the watery component of your eye’s tears.
 Chronic dry eye, if left untreated, can lead to anything from minor irritation to the inability to wear contact lenses and even an increased risk of corneal inflammation and eye infections.

-Luckily, dry eye in San Jose does not have to be a problem that you just live with.
+Luckily, dry eye is not something you have to live with.
 The experts at Eye Medical Clinic can diagnose, assess and treat your dry eye symptoms with a plan customized just for you.

-Your Eye Medical Clinic specialist will perform diagnostic testing – including ocular allergy testing – that will pinpoint the source of your dry eye symptoms.
+Your dry eye specialist will perform diagnostic testing – including ocular allergy testing – that will pinpoint the source of your symptoms.
 This is an important diagnostic step because chronic dry eye symptoms are similar to those that accompany allergies and even some infections.
 Thorough testing will help us determine the best course of treatment for you.

 Your dry eye can be treated conveniently and efficiently at Eye Medical Clinic so you can get back to your life quickly!